Terms and conditions

-3.4 An Agreement will not become effective until an order is accepted by Duif or, if this is earlier, until Duif has started the implementation of the Buyer's order.
+3.4 Furthermore, agreements will not become effective until an order is accepted by Duif or, if this is earlier, until Duif has started the implementation of the Buyer's order.

-3.5 Duif has the right, without giving reasons, to refuse to accept orders or assignments or only to accept these subject to the condition that shipment takes place by cash on delivery or after receipt by Duif of an advance payment.
+3.5 Duif has the right, without giving reasons, to refuse to accept orders or assignments or only to accept these subject to the condition that shipment takes place by cash on delivery or after advance payment.

-4.1 Unless otherwise agreed in writing, the specified or agreed prices for delivery apply EXW Aalsmeer, or EXW Bielsk Podlaski, Poland (Duif warehouse) (Incoterms 2010), and are exclusive of packaging costs and shipping costs, exclusive of loading and unloading charges and exclusive of value added tax.
+4.1 Unless otherwise agreed in writing, the specified or agreed prices for delivery apply EXW Aalsmeer, or EXW Bielsk Podlaski, Poland (Duif warehouse) (Incoterms 2020), and are exclusive of packaging costs and shipping costs, exclusive of loading and unloading and exclusive of VAT.

 4.2 Duif's prices are based on the amount of wages, wage costs, national insurance contributions and government charges, cargo, insurance premiums, prices of raw materials, materials, auxiliary materials, exchange rates of foreign currency and of all other costs applicable during the offer or contracting date.
-In the case of an increase of one or more of these factors, Duif is entitled to increase the price payable under an Agreement or contracting price accordingly.
-If an order is placed without a price agreed in advance, this order will be carried out, independent of any delivery made previously, at the price applicable on the day the order was received.
+In the case of an increase of one or more of these factors, Duif is entitled to increase the offer price or contracting price accordingly.
+If an order is given without a price agreed in advance, this order - with due observance of the provisions of Article 3.4 - will be carried out, independent of any delivery made previously, at the price applicable on the day the order was received.

-4.3 On announcement of levies or special taxes after an Agreement has been concluded, as well as in the event that these levies or taxes are adjusted in so far as they apply during the conclusion of an Agreement, Duif has the right to increase the agreed price accordingly and to invoice the Buyer for that price increase, even if that price increase was already foreseeable at the time the Agreement was made.
+4.3 On announcement of levies or special taxes after the agreement has been concluded, as well as in the event that these levies or taxes are adjusted in so far as they apply during the conclusion of the agreement, Duif has the right to increase the agreed price accordingly and to invoice the Buyer for that price increase, even if that price increase was already foreseeable at the conclusion of the agreement.

 4.4 Payment must always take place upon ordering, or, if the Buyer has sufficient credit facility with Duif, within thirty (30) days after the invoice date, unless otherwise expressly agreed in writing.

-4.5 In the case of a late payment, Duif is authorised to postpone or suspend delivery of other Products or Services sold by it to the Buyer until the Buyer has completely met its payment obligations, including payment of contractual interest due.
+4.5 In the case of a late payment, Duif is authorised to postpone delivery of other Products sold to the Buyer until the Buyer has completely met its payment obligations, including payment of contractual interest and extrajudicial costs due.

 4.6 If payment has not taken place on the 30th day after the invoice date, the Buyer is in default by operation of law without any notice of default required, and the Buyer will owe the statutory commercial interest rate under Section 6:119a of the Dutch Civil Code.

-4.7 If the Buyer applies for a moratorium (or similar foreign scheme) or files a winding-up petition or a winding-up petition is filed against it or, in the event that it concerns a natural person, he is allowed to participate in the statutory debt management scheme for natural persons (or similar foreign scheme), the invoices due are immediately due and payable.
+4.7 If the Buyer applies for a moratorium (or a similar foreign arrangement) or files a winding-up petition or a winding-up petition is filed against it or, in the event that it concerns a natural person, he is allowed to participate in the statutory debt management scheme for natural persons (or a similar foreign arrangement), the invoices due are immediately due and payable.

-4.8 If the Buyer does not meet its payment obligations on the deadline (article 4.6), Duif is authorised to turn the claim over for collection.
-The judicial and extrajudicial costs will be for the account of the Buyer.
-The extrajudicial costs will be calculated in accordance with the Extrajudicial Collection Costs (Standards) Act and the accompanying graduated scale.
+4.8 If the Buyer does not meet its payment obligations on the deadline, Duif is authorised to turn the claim over for collection.
+The extrajudicial and judicial costs - with a minimum of 15% of the outstanding sum - are for the account of the Buyer.

 5.2 If Duif arranges the transport at the Buyer's request, Duif will only do this on behalf of the Buyer and for the Buyer's account and risk.
 Duif excludes any liability for the assignments given by it in connection with the transport.
 If the Buyer has not given special instructions for the choice of carrier, Duif is entirely free in its choice.